Tony Awards 2018: How to Watch, Who’s Presenting and More!

 What Time Do the Tonys Start?: The American Theatre Wing's 72nd Annual Tony Awards will air live from Radio City Music Hall in New York City on Sunday, June 10 at 8 p.m.
 ET/PT on CBS.

 ET's Red Carpet Coverage: You can catch all of ET's live coverage right here on ETonline.com and on Twitter (@etnow) and Instagram (@entertainmenttonight).
-Additionally, ET's Denny Directo will be live from the red carpet at the Tony Awards on CBS' Facebook page, starting at 5 p.m.
+Additionally, ET's Denny Directo will be live from the red carpet at the Tony Awards on Facebook Watch, starting at 5 p.m.
 ET/2 p.m.
 PT.

 Who's Hosting?: Josh Groban and Sara Bareilles have been named this year's emcees.
 The event marks the performers' first time hosting the awards ceremony.